bpruitt-goddard/ruby-rails-slideshow/slides.md

 note:
 * Creates Model, database migrations, unit test code, CRUD pages, controller
 * Similar to .net MVC scaffolding in Visual Studio
-* Can use scaffolding to build a lot of stuff
 * Generator is used for finer grained stuff.
 Can customize/create your own.
 * This example creates a Greeting class with a hello method